How to Become a Licensed Professional Counselor in Hawaii

 If you have attended another college/university, you will be required to have that specific college/university send your transcripts that you have earned along with your Master’s Degree or your Doctoral Degree to the Hawaii Board.
 There is a fee of $60 that should be sent to the Commerce and Consumer Affairs.
 This is not the licensing fee that will be due at a later time.
 Make sure you have your postgraduate supervisors and your practicum supervisors notarize the form that is in reference to verifying your supervision and practice.

 For the LMHC, you will be required to counsel under professional supervision between 2-4 years.
-The professional who will supervise you will be either a clinical social worker, counselor of mental health, psychologist, psychiatrist, advance practice nurse, or a family and marriage therapist.
+The professional who will supervise you will be either a clinical social worker, counselor of mental health, psychologist, psychiatrist, advanced practice nurse, or a family and marriage therapist.

 The total supervised practice must be a minimum of 3,000 hours.
 In that time, you will need 100 hours of clinical supervision face to face with clients.
 To show proof of all your supervised experiences, you will need related verification forms that need to be filled out by the clinical supervisor.
 Make sure the verification forms are notarized by the professional(s).

 You will have to hold a Master’s or Doctoral Degree in counseling.
 The degree you hold must include 70 two-quarter hours of coursework or 48 semester hours.
 You need to have at least two semesters of practicum work.
-This type of work is to have each three-semester hours.
+This type of work is to have each three semester hours.
 You need to have studied the following for at least three semester hours each:

 - Lifestyle and career development